 by Larry Kane

-I (Larry Kane) have never given any thought to how my Dad (Ben Kane) got involved in photography.
+I have never given any thought to how my Dad (Ben Kane) got involved in photography.
 Most certainly his interest was keen well before World War II because we have many images he took in the late ’30s and early ‘40s before the war.
-One of the items I remember is a short film made by Mom and Dad and their good friends Lou and Sue Share of a card game they staged.
-While I can’t put my hands on this film, I am guessing it was made in 1939.
-This was a real production with interior lighting and staging, so by this time Dad already had interest in photography since I do remember that this film was shot on 16mm; that alone made it a serious effort.
-Also, I have a photograph made in 1939 with Dad holding an Argus C-3.
+I have a photograph made in 1939 with Dad holding an Argus C-3.
 Shooting 35mm before the war was only for the serious photographer.
 Most everybody had a camera but it was usually one of the many versions of Kodaks using a variety of roll film.
 We too have many images shot in this format.

-During the war, film was difficult to obtain and most everything was rationed.
+During the war, film was difficult to obtain and almost everything was rationed.
 So, it is difficult to say what if any interest my Dad had in photography from 1942 through mid-1945.
-But when the war ended in August, 1945 Dad knew he wanted to open a camera store.
-I know he had no thoughts about opening another bar-bque restaurant and he had the cash to start a business requiring inventory like a retail camera store.
-I also know he had a couple of friend in the camera business, so it is reasonable to conclude that even during the war his interest in photography was substantial.
+But when the war ended in August 1945 Dad knew he wanted to open a camera store.
+I know he had no thoughts about opening another bar-B Que restaurant and he had the cash to start a business requiring inventory like a retail camera store.
+I also know he had a couple of friends in the camera business, so it is reasonable to conclude that even during the war his interest in photography was substantial.

-Over the 46 years my parents were in the retail camera business, they had three locations.
-I remember as a ten year old working on Sundays in the original location for the four hours the store was open on Sundays.
-When Dad move to a better location, still on Howard Street in 1951 I was working weekends and by 1955 I ran the store for a couple of weeks in the summer when Mom, Dad, and Scott went on vacation.
+Over the 46 years, my parents were in the retail camera business, they had three locations.
+I remember as a ten-year-old working on Sundays in the original location for the four hours the store was open on Sundays.
+When Dad moved to a better location, still on Howard Street in 1951 I was working weekends and by 1955 I ran the store for a couple of weeks in the summer when Mom, Dad, and Scott went on vacation.

-Today Geoff (Ben's Grandson) and Nanette Kane own Kane Photography, demonstrating that Ben's inspiration will live on for generations to come.
+Today Geoff (Ben's Grandson), Zackary (Ben's Great Grandson) and Nanette Kane run Kane Photography LLC, demonstrating that Ben's inspiration will live on for generations to come.